alyshareinard/100-days-of-code/log.md

 # 100 Days Of Code - Log

 **I want to learn**: Swift, pytorch

-**I want to get more practice with** tensorflow, front end development **I will do for fun** Advent of code, hackerrank, Project Euler 100
+**I want to get more practice with** tensorflow, front end development

+**I will do for fun/for a break** Advent of code, hackerrank, Project Euler 100

 **possible projects**:
 turn python code I have for reading in french webpage and creating a list of translations for words I don't know into an iOS app